mychidarko/frontend-test/README.md

 <b>Requirements</b>

+1. Store information should be loaded from <a href="https://run.mocky.io/v3/34fe3dbb-5503-47e4-a7d7-f0809d828e09">Mock data</a>
-1. Page should be responsive
+2. Page should be responsive
-2. Keep a history of work through your commits
+3. Keep a history of work through your commits

 <b>Nice to haves</b>